GoogleCloudPlatform/datashare-toolkit/api/README.md

 If your ownership of the domain needs to be verified, open the Webmaster Central verification page:

-    gcloud domains verify $DOMAIN
+    gcloud domains verify $FQDN

-Map your service to the custom domain:
+Map your service to the custom FQDN:

     gcloud beta run domain-mappings create --service ds-api \
-      --domain $DOMAIN \
+      --domain $FQDN \
       --cluster $CLUSTER \
       --cluster-location $ZONE \
       --namespace $NAMESPACE \